What

 They collect your car (minus the number plates as you need to cancel your registration first), pass it on to auctioneers who sell it.
 The proceeds go to Kids Under Cover who use it in their work to combat youth homelessness.
 Your donation is even tax deductible!

-Clean clothing in good condition
+Clean clothing in good condition (not underwear unless new with tags)

 Avalon Centre